fusepoolP3/overall-architecture/d51-deliverable.md

  * Transformer Registry
  * Transformer Factory Registry

-The *Transformer Factory Registry* allows the UI to point the user to a webapplication allowing the creation of Transformers, such an application might require to choose a taxonomy in the case of an entity recognizing annotator.
+The *Transformer Factory Registry* allows the UI to point the user to a web application allowing the creation of Transformers, such an application might require to choose a taxonomy in the case of an entity recognizing annotator.
 In the case of the application to create a pipeline transformer the user will have to choose transformers and put them in the right order, this application will use the *Transformer Registry* to show the available transformers.

 These registries will be modeled in a similar way as the *User Interaction Request API* described above.
 So rather than introducing new components the regular LDP capabilities are used to maintain these registries.